sarvex/AQUARMOURY/Shellycoat/README.md

 ## Demo
 Because screenshots or it didn't happen ;)

+The GIF below shows inline hooking `NtCreateFile` with [Detours](https://github.com/microsoft/Detours) by injecting the hooking DLL(`edr.dll`) into `notepad.exe` to pop a MessageBox every time the user tries to save a file.

 ![Hooking](https://github.com/slaeryan/AQUARMOURY/blob/master/Shellycoat/Screenshots/hooking.gif "Hooking")

-The above shows inline hooking `NtCreateFile` with [Detours](https://github.com/microsoft/Detours) by injecting the hooking DLL(`edr.dll`) into `notepad.exe` to pop a MessageBox every time the user tries to save a file.
+And this demonstrates how we "unhook" the hooks again by injecting `shellycoat_x64.dll` to map a clean copy of `Ntdll` from disk and overwrite the hooked `.text` section of loaded `Ntdll` thereby regaining the ability to save files again.

 ![Unhooking](https://github.com/slaeryan/AQUARMOURY/blob/master/Shellycoat/Screenshots/unhooking.gif "Unhooking")

-And this demonstrates how we "unhook" the hooks again by injecting `shellycoat_x64.dll` to map a clean copy of `Ntdll` from disk and overwrite the hooked `.text` section of loaded `Ntdll` thereby regaining the ability to save files again.

 ## Credits
 1. [@dtm](https://twitter.com/0x00dtm) for [https://0x00sec.org/t/defeating-userland-hooks-ft-bitdefender/12496](https://0x00sec.org/t/defeating-userland-hooks-ft-bitdefender/12496)